 As a leader at Bella Vista, the most important thing for me to do is to make a positive impact in the lives of my athletes.
 Sports do not build social and moral character; that is what I do as a coach.
 In order to do this, it is imperative that I put together a plan in which I create a safe environment for my athletes where I help each of them show growth in sport, and to show growth in life outside of sport.
 This growth needs to be measurable and attainable by each of my athletes.
+Wins and losses will come and go, but the lessons learned by my athletes will last a lifetime.
 I use a system of positive reinforcement to develop impactful and lasting relationships with each of my athletes, and I never forget that my athletes are students first.
 I am lucky enough to be a teacher at Bella Vista, which means I am in a unique position where I get to be involved in the lives of each of my athletes so I can make positive connections with every single one of them.
 In order to build motivation within each of my athletes, I develop their autonomous, intrinsic motivation.
-I also teach the mental side of sport where I use a mental rehearsal and develop routines with each of my athletes to prepare them for competition and to help them find their optimal arousal levels.
+I also teach the mental side of sport where I use a mental rehearsal and develop routines with each of my athletes to prepare them for competition and to help them find their optimal performance levels.
 I create a physically demanding practice environment where I teach and develop grit and resiliency skills within each of my athletes.
 Clear, specific, and positive communication with my athletes is the cornerstone of my leadership philosophy.

 I am passionate about the sport of wrestling and I stay up to date with the best techniques, strategies, and workouts to keep my wrestlers excited about the sport.
 I strive to get my wrestlers to become task-oriented instead of ego-oriented.
 If I can get my wrestlers to focus on their own process they will be able to perform to the best of their ability, regardless if they are at practice, competition, or in a “pressure” situation.
 The coaches in my wrestling program all value positive leadership where we are trying to instill morals, work ethic, grit, resilience, gratitude, and commitment to excellence in each of our athletes.
 I believe in not only saying these things but also modeling my values through my actions.
 Team cohesion is crucial to our environment, which means that we work together to achieve our team and individual goals.